TusarBiomed/gene-alteration-explore/README.md

 # gene-alteration-explore
-Explore gene alterations in diabetes induced mice.
+Explore gene alterations in streptozotocin-induced diabetes mice.
 Full document created by R Markdown.
-Raw files are downloaded from PubMed.
+The data sets are downloaded from PubMed.